Abdul Aziz Yamulki

 Abdul Aziz Yamulki (21 December 1890 - 25 July 1981) was the son of Mustafa Yamulki, nephew of Said Pasha Kurd and Kurd Ahmet Izzet Pasha and a cousin of Şerif Pasha and Kurd Fuad Pasha.

 Yamulki was born into a prominent family from Sulaymaniah; Aziz was raised in a privileged environment and moved to Constantinople, where lived in his uncle's Said Pasha Kurd's palace and attended the Ottoman military academy.
-His father had returned to his native Sulaymaniah after the fall of the Ottoman Empire, Aziz would later join the Iraqi military.
+His father had returned to his native Sulaymaniah after the fall of the Ottoman Empire.
+Aziz would later join the Iraqi military.

 Golden Square of Colonels

-Aziz and seven other officers mainly of Kurdish ethnicity started to plot the downfall of the Iraqi government.
+Aziz and seven other officers mainly of Kurdish ethnicity started to plot the downfall of the Iraqi government of Bakr Sidqi.
+These officers included: